System of a Down: Reunion and touring (2010–2020)

 Malakian singled Tankian out as the reason no new album had yet been released.
-Tankian detailed his view of the band's past and present conflicts and their overall situation, saying, "As we couldn’t see eye to eye on all these points we decided to put aside the idea of a record altogether for the time being."
+Tankian detailed his view of the band's past and present conflicts and their overall situation, saying, "As we couldn't see eye to eye on all these points we decided to put aside the idea of a record altogether for the time being."
 Dolmayan blamed all of the members due to the personal and creative differences that have been preventing them from recording a new studio album.
 Tankian also expressed uncertainty on whether the new album would be made or not but did not rule out the possibility.
 He went on to describe how he imagined the album sounding: "It's gotta be organic, it's gotta feel right in every way."

 Odadjian said that the band has material written from "like the last 10, 12 years", but expressed uncertainty on if it would form into a System of a Down album or not.
 He also said that Malakian and Tankian have visual differences on what the album should sound like, and that the band's inner tension had been building far longer than fans would be aware, despite having love and respect for one another nonetheless.
 He would later say that there was no extant conflict between the members, expressing confidence that System of a Down would eventually record a new album and claimed that they have material written that would be their best to date.
-However, Tankian contradicts this statement by stating that there was no talk of the band recording a new album.
+Tankian denied any talk of the band recording a new album.

-Malakian explained that there was a mixture between the matter of different creative perspectives for the band's hesitation to record a new studio album and the lack of desire to tour; however, he did not dismiss the possibility of an album being made, but that it would likely not happen anytime soon.
+Malakian explained that there was a mixture between the matter of different creative perspectives for the band's hesitation to record a new studio album and the lack of desire to tour.
+He did not dismiss a possible new album in the more distant future.
 He felt that the fans don't care that the band wasn't making an album, "but I think a lot of the fans just want an album."
 He expressed hopes that the members would get together and record new music but was content with the direction of his band Scars on Broadway, noting the members' good friendship, "But at the same time, I don't see that happening anytime soon that we're all going to get together and make a new System of a Down album."
 Malakian said that Tankian and the rest of the band members have been unable to come to an agreement over how to go about making new music, but insisted that there was no negativity between them.